SAT Subject Tests are one-hour multiple-choice exams used in college admissions. Each test focuses on a different subject.

 - A fraction of a point is deducted from the raw score for each incorrect answer.

 When are SAT Subject Tests Taken?

-Students can take most Subject Tests on any of the six official SAT Subject Test dates: October, November, December, January, May, and June.
+Students can take most Subject Tests on any of the six official SAT Subject Test dates: October, November, December, May, June, and August.
 A few subjects offer more limited options.
-For example, World History and Latin are both offered only in December and in June.
+For example, Latin is offered in December and in June only.
 Select one of our Subject Test Programs to see when each test is offered.